piotrmurach/tty-prompt/README.md

 The `convert` property is used to convert input to a required type.

-By default no conversion is performed.
-The following conversions are provided:
+By default no conversion of input is performed.
+To change this use one of the following conversions:

 * `:boolean`|`:bool` - e.g. 'yes/1/y/t/' becomes `true`, 'no/0/n/f' becomes `false`
 * `:date` - parses dates formats "28/03/2020", "March 28th 2020"